- Jaw dislocation is when the lower part of the jaw moves out of its normal position.

 - problems with talking

 - being unable to move the jaw or close your mouth properly

-- a locked jaw, or a jaw that sticks out forward
+- a ‘locked’ jaw, or a jaw that juts out

-Jaw dislocation is usually the result of an injury, such as when someone hurts their face by falling, or they are in a vehicle accident.
-Sometimes, it happens just because they open their mouth too wide, for example when they are eating, yawning, vomiting or having a dental procedure.
+Jaw dislocation is usually the result of an injury, such as when someone hurts their face by falling or if they are in a vehicle accident.
+Sometimes, it can happen because they open their mouth too wide such as when they are eating, yawning, vomiting or having a dental procedure.

-A condition called temporomandibular joint disorder (TMD) can cause pain, abnormal jaw movements and joint noises.
+A condition called temporomandibular joint dysfunction can cause pain, abnormal jaw movements and joint noises.